 Hey, wait… it’s Let it be from The Beatles!!!

 One important thing, there isn’t one thousand scales to know.
-A lot of things can be done with only two: a major scale and a minor scale.
+The majority of songs can be made with only two: a major scale and a minor scale.
 The vast majority of melodies are composed in major or minor (sometimes with some variations from minor and major scales but close from them, I will talk about that in another lesson)

 Why only two?
-There are there are a lot scales!
+There are there are a lot of scales!

 It is true that there are many major scales that note (C major scale, C # major scale, D major scale, etc …) but to compose, we only need to choose one of them once and for all (and it’s the same for the minor scale).
-A melody played in the key of C can also be played in the key of E. That is why it makes things simpler to compose all songs in the same key and to eventually change it once the song is done.
+A melody played in the key of C can also be played in the key of E. That is why it makes things a lot simpler to compose all songs in the same key and to eventually change it once the song is done.
+That really matters is the color of the scale.

 Example: A melody in C major: